Berthe Morisot: Personal life

+Édouard Manet – Berthe Morisot with a Bouquet of Violets (1872), Musée d'Orsay.
+In mourning for her father.

 Morisot came from an eminent family, the daughter of a senior government official and the great-niece of Rococo artist Jean-Honoré Fragonard.
-Henri Fantin-Latour, a fellow artist, introduced Morisot to Edouard Manet in 1868.
+Henri Fantin-Latour, a fellow artist, introduced Morisot to Édouard Manet in 1868.
 She became his longtime friend and colleague, and she married his brother, Eugène Manet, in 1874.
 On 14 November 1878, she gave birth to her only child, Julie, later a painter and art collector, who posed frequently for her mother and other Impressionist artists, including Renoir and her uncle Édouard.

 Correspondence between Morisot and Édouard Manet shows warm affection, and Manet gave her an easel as a Christmas present.
 Morisot often posed for Manet and there are several portrait paintings of Morisot such as Repose (Portrait of Berthe Morisot) and Berthe Morisot with a Bouquet of Violets.
 Morisot died on 2 March 1895, in Paris, of pneumonia contracted while attending to her daughter Julie's similar illness, thus making Julie an orphan at the age of 16.
 The day before she died, Berthe wrote to Julie:

 My little Julie, I love you as I die; I shall still love you when I am dead; I beg you not to cry, this parting was inevitable.
-I hoped to live until you were married ...
+I hoped to live until you were married....
 Work and be good as you have always been; you have not caused me one sorrow in your little life.
-You have beauty, money; make good use of them ...
-Please give a remembrance to your Aunt Edma and to your cousins ...
+You have beauty, money; make good use of them....
+Please give a remembrance to your Aunt Edma and to your cousins.

 Berthe Morisot was interred in the Cimetière de Passy.

 It has been speculated that there was a repressed love between Manet and Morisot, exemplified by the numerous portraits he did of her before she married his brother.